Allergic conjunctivitis: Mast cell stabilizers

 Mast cell stabilizers can help people with allergic conjunctivitis.
-They tend to have delayed results, but they have fewer side-effects than the other treatments and last much longer than those of antihistamines.
-Some people are given an antihistamine at the same time so that there is some relief of symptoms before the mast cell stabilizers becomes effective.
+They tend to have delayed results, but they have fewer side effects than the other treatments and last much longer than those of antihistamines.
+Some people are given an antihistamine at the same time, so there is some relief of symptoms before the mast cell stabilizers become effective.
 Doctors commonly prescribe lodoxamide and nedocromil as mast cell stabilizers, which come as eye drops.

-A mast cell stabilizer is a class of non-steroid controller medicine that reduces the release of inflammation-causing chemicals from mast cells.
+A mast cell stabilizer is a class of non-steroidal controller medicine that reduces the release of inflammation-causing chemicals from mast cells.
 They block a calcium channel essential for mast cell degranulation, stabilizing the cell, thus preventing the release of histamine.
 Decongestants may also be prescribed.
 Another common mast cell stabilizer that is used for treating allergic conjunctivitis is sodium cromoglicate.

 Antihistamines

-Antihistamines such as diphenhydramine and chlorpheniramine are commonly used as treatment.
+Antihistamines such as cetirizine and fexofenadine are commonly used as treatment.
 People treated with H1 antihistamines exhibit reduced production of histamine and leukotrienes as well as downregulation of adhesion molecule expression on the vasculature which in turn attenuates allergic symptoms by 40–50%.

 Dual Activity Agents

 Dual-action medications are both mast cell stabilizers and antihistamines.
-They are the most common prescribed class of topical anti allergy agent.
+They are the most commonly prescribed class of topical anti-allergy agents.
 Olopatadine (Patanol, Pazeo) and ketotifen fumarate (Alaway or Zaditor) are both commonly prescribed.
 Ketotifen is available without a prescription in some countries.
 However, studies demonstrates that olopatadine is more effective than ketotifen in reducing the itching associated with allergic conjunctivitis in the antigen challenge model.

 Corticosteroids

-Ester based "soft" steroids such as loteprednol (Alrex) are typically sufficient to calm inflammation due to allergies, and carry a much lower risk of adverse reactions than amide based steroids.
+Ester-based "soft" steroids such as loteprednol (Alrex) are typically sufficient to calm inflammation due to allergies, and carry a much lower risk of adverse reactions than amide-based steroids.

-A systematic review of 30 trials, with 17 different treatment comparisons found that all topical antihistamines and mast cell stabilizers included for comparison were effective in reducing symptoms of seasonal allergic conjunctivitis.
+A systematic review of 30 trials, with 17 different treatment comparisons, found that all topical antihistamines and mast cell stabilizers included for comparison were effective in reducing symptoms of seasonal allergic conjunctivitis.
 There was not enough evidence to determine differences in long-term efficacy among the treatments.

-Many of the eye drops can cause burning and stinging, and have side-effects.
+Many of the eye drops can cause burning and stinging, and have side effects.
 Proper eye hygiene can improve symptoms, especially with contact lenses.
-Avoiding precipitants, such as pollen or mold can be preventative.
+Avoiding precipitants, such as pollen or mold, can be preventative.